-We have lots of big machines, from fridges to washing machines to cars.
-But we also have a whole other set of machines flying over our heads.
-Not just airplanes, but smaller machines called satellites.
-They fly around Earth even higher than airplanes, and bounce phone calls and videos back down to our phones and computers.
+You might know about airplanes flying over your head, but do you know about satellites?
+Satellites fly higher than airplanes around Earth and bounce phone calls and videos back down to our phones and computers.
 The International Space Station (ISS) is a really big satellite – astronauts live inside it for months.
-The best part is, you can see these spaceships from down here on the ground!
-Just click on this link and search for your state.
-It tells you when to go outside to see the ISS and other satellites fly over you.
+The best part is, you can see these spaceships from Earth!
+This site tells you when to go outside to see the ISS and other satellites flying over you.
 Just don’t run out there in your underwear – these machines can take pictures.

 Wee ones: Look out the window.
 Do you see anything in the sky?
 The Sun, Moon, or stars?
 Or an airplane, or a bird?
 Count however many you can!